typisttech/vagrant-trellis-cert/README.md

 ## Going super lazy

+**Proceed with Caution:** [vagrant-triggers](https://github.com/emyl/vagrant-triggers) hasn't been updated for a while and has some conflicts with recent vagrant core and plugins.
+Keep an eye on [emyl/vagrant-triggers#86](https://github.com/emyl/vagrant-triggers/issues/86).
+Advanced users could use vagrant(not WordPress) [action hooks](https://www.vagrantup.com/docs/plugins/action-hooks.html) instead.

 If the [vagrant-triggers](https://github.com/emyl/vagrant-triggers) plugin is installed, we can run the command on Vagrant state changes like `vagrant provision`.
 Add these lines into Trellis' `Vagrantfile`:

 ```ruby